rabeeajahangir/horiseon/README.md

 Elements like margins, padding and images added to ensure that the content is readable and organized.

+The application can be viewed at https://rabeeajahangir.github.io/horiseon/ .

 Contributed By:
 Rabeea Jahangir